Special Educational Needs and Disability Information Report

 What kind of expertise and training of staff is in place to support children and young people with SEND?

-The SENDCo is an experienced qualified teacher, who works with targeted groups for literacy.
-The SEND department also have three HLTA’s each with specific areas of responsibility and 5 teaching assistants who provide in class support as well as withdrawal groups for targeted intervention.
-One of our TAs leads the dedicated Year 7 TA team.
+The SENDCo is an experienced qualified teacher.
+The 2i/c is a qualified teacher who delivers literacy to targeted groups.
+The SEND department also have two HLTA’s each with specific areas of responsibility and 5 teaching assistants who provide in class support as well as withdrawal groups for targeted intervention.

 The SENDCo, as part of the Teaching and Learning Team, is involved in delivering staff INSET to upskill the teachers in the school with strategies to support those with special educational needs.